-Period poverty is a global issue defined as the lack of access or inability to afford menstrual hygiene tools and education.
-This includes sanitary products, clean water, proper sanitation facilities (WASH services), and waste management.
+Period poverty is a global issue and national issue defined as the lack of access or inability to afford menstrual hygiene tools and education.
+This includes sanitary products, clean water, lack of access to proper sanitation facilities (WASH services), and waste management.
 It affects people across all income levels and countries, but disproportionately impacts those in low-income brackets and marginalized communities.

-500 million people who menstruate globally experince period poverty
+500 million people who menstruate globally experince period poverty.
+This is out of the more than 2 billion people who menstruate every month

 Many menstruators are forced to miss school or work due to period poverty

-Racial disparities exist, Black and Latina eomsn are more likely to stuggle with period poverty than White woman.
+Racial disparities exist, Black and Latina women are more likely to stuggle with period poverty than White woman.

 High cost of products